 Historical Notes: Inspired by the Prussian explorer Alexander von Humboldt's desire to meet Jefferson, Charles Willson Peale led a delegation composed of Humboldt and his partner, Alexandre Bonpland, and two physicians, Nicholas Collin and Anthony Fothergill, from Philadelphia to the President's House, arriving on June 1, 1804.
 Peale recorded every detail of his trip in his diary, including their several visits with Jefferson.
 Peale presented Jefferson with this group of silhouettes during one of their visits:

-"I had brought with me sundry Profiles of the Baron & of Doctr Fothergill & myself-Doctr Collin, these I destributed to such Persons as I thought they would be most acceptable."1
+I had brought with me sundry Profiles of the Baron and of the Doctr Fothergill and myself-Doctr Collin, these I destributed to such Persons as I thought they would be most acceptable.1

 The boundaries with Spanish possessions were of immediate importance to Jefferson following the Louisiana Purchase, and Humboldt's providential visit supplied him with the data he needed to compose his fall congressional message on negotiations with Spain over Louisiana, Mobile, and the Mexican border.5 Humboldt and Jefferson intermittently corresponded on scientific and political subjects for the remainder of Jefferson's life.

 2. The identities for the above silhouettes are based upon descriptions by Jefferson family members.
-The silhouette labeled "Bonpland" is puzzling because it has a different stamp than the other three and is not mentioned by Peale as one of the silhouettes he brought with him on the trip.
+The silhouette labeled "Bonpland" is puzzling because it has a different stamp than the other three and is not mentioned by Peale as one of the silhouettes that he brought with him on the trip.

 3. Humboldt to Jefferson, May 24 1804, in PTJ, 43:478-82.
 Transcription available at Founders Online.

 4. Jefferson to Humboldt, May 28, 1804, in PTJ, 43:501.
 Transcription available at Founders Online.